Civil Rights in Public Accommodations and Facilities: Law and History

 The Freedom Rides

 In 1961, a new phase of the movement to desegregate places of public accommodation began - the "Freedom Rides."
-African-Americans were still sitting in the back of the buses in the South and were not permitted to use "whites only" restroom facilities in the terminals even though the Supreme Court had outlawed segregation on interstate buses (buses that traveled between states) in 1946.
+African Americans were still sitting in the back of the buses in the South and were not permitted to use "whites only" restroom facilities in the terminals even though the Supreme Court had outlawed segregation on interstate buses (buses that traveled between states) in 1946.

 In May 1961, the first group of 13 Freedom Riders, white and black ranging in age from college students to a 60-year-old professor and his wife, left Washington, DC, on their way via Georgia, Alabama and Mississippi to New Orleans, Louisiana.
 They went in 2 buses.
 Riders in the first bus were attacked in both Anniston and Birmingham, Alabama.
 The Freedom Riders on this bus were beaten by men with pipes.
 The second bus was firebombed just outside of Anniston, Alabama.

-Title III of the Civil Rights Act of 1964 prohibits discrimination in public facilities because of race, color, religion, or national origin.
+The section Title III of the Civil Rights Act of 1964 prohibits discrimination in public facilities because of race, color, religion, or national origin.
 Public facilities are facilities owned, operated or managed by state or local governments, like courthouses or jails.
 At the same time as the sit-ins and Freedom Rides, other protesters demonstrated against segregation in public facilities.